 Inspect glass thermometers for liquid separation.
 Do not use a thermometer if the liquid has separated.

+Record the temperature reading to the level of resolution stated by the sensor manufacturer.
 Most instruments with digital display will provide more decimal figures than are significant.
-Record the temperature reading with only one rounded decimal figure (e.g., 25.9 instead of 25.86oC).

 Calibration